-Big Data and data analytics just may be the defining concepts of the 2010s.
-As today’s modern businesses attempt to become more data-driven, they adopt business intelligence (BI) software to make sense of all the data they collect.
-You’ll find businesses of all kinds, from financial institutions to manufacturing companies, using BI software to optimize their various processes.
-But what about other, more niche industries?
-For example, what about BI software for healthcare organizations?
+Big Data and data analytics may be the defining concepts of the past decade.
+As today’s modern businesses attempt to become more data-driven, they adopt BI tools to make sense of all the data they collect.
+You’ll find businesses of all varieties using BI software to optimize their processes.
+We’ve examined the uses, challenges and top BI software for healthcare organizations.

-One of the biggest revelations is finding out which services are the most profitable and, more importantly, which are underused.
-Many healthcare organizations find that some of their most profitable services are ones that they took for granted, or didn’t market very heavily.
-After discovering this information, they can make the necessary changes to get as much out of those services as possible.
+One of the biggest revelations available through the use of healthcare BI software is finding out which services are the most profitable and, more importantly, which are underused.
+Many healthcare organizations find that some of their most profitable services are ones that they took for granted or didn’t market very heavily.
+After discovering this information, healthcare companies can make the necessary changes to get as much out of those services as possible.

-BI solutions can also reveal the most profitable times of the day, week, month and year, so you can market and plan accordingly in order to maximize your profits.
-Additionally, this helps you with scheduling, as you can ensure that your busiest days are well-staffed so everything runs smoothly.
+Healthcare BI solutions can also reveal the most profitable times of the day, week, month and year, so you can plan accordingly in order to maximize your profits.

 Facilitate Quality Performance

-Improving overall organizational quality is key to making sure that processes outside of finance run as smoothly and as profitably as possible.
+Improving overall organizational quality is key to making sure all processes run smoothly.
 More importantly, improving quality leads to consistently improved patient outcomes.
-One of the most enlightening studies was conducted by the Institute of Medicine, titled To Err is Human: Building a Safer Health System.
+The Institute of Medicine conducted a study titled To Err is Human: Building a Safer Health System.
 The study found that patient safety errors are far more likely to be caused by a bad system than by bad people.

 So how, then, does BI software help improve your system?
 For one, it can ensure that you’re well-staffed when you need it most.
-Aside from busy times being profitable, they’re also notorious for overworking nurses and doctors, as they’re spread thin among a sea of patients.
-BI solutions can reveal the times that you’re busiest so you can schedule extra staff to help with the increased patient volume.
+Busy times are profitable, but can overwork nurses and doctors.
+BI solutions can reveal the times when you’re busiest so you can schedule extra staff to help with the increased patient volume.

-The goal of any healthcare organization is to increase the population health of their patient base.
-Although all humans are biologically the same, every doctor and nurse can attest to the fact that even the most basic treatments aren’t always one-size-fits-all.
+The goal of any healthcare organization is to increase the health of their patient base.
+Every doctor and nurse can attest to the fact that even the most basic treatments aren’t always one-size-fits-all.
 Therefore, individualized treatment needs to occur.
-However, without the use of BI software, it’s difficult to do at scale.
+However, without the use of a BI solution, it’s difficult to do at scale.

-After an EHR performs the data collection of all of your patient’s medical histories, BI solutions can use those histories to perform analysis on data such as genetic markers.
-This analysis allows physicians to be more proactive in disease prevention, at the very least reducing the impact those diseases have on their patients.
-For example, you wouldn’t want to prescribe a medication where shortness of breath is a common side effect to a patient that has a history of respiratory issues.
+After an EHR performs the data collection of all of your patient’s medical histories, business intelligence software for healthcare can use those histories to perform analysis on data such as genetic markers.
+This analysis allows physicians to be more proactive in disease prevention, as well as reduce the impact of diseases on their patients.

 Aid in Triage